 The payload size limitations are identical in uplink and downlink.
 The limitation itself depends on the data rate and the local regulations.
 Depending on the regulation, the time-on-air may have some limitations which are then enforced in the LoRaWAN Specifications.
 For more information, check the LoRaWAN Specifications and the LoRaWAN Regional Parameters.

-Between the moment a packet is sent by a sensor, and the moment a DIO interrupt is started by a SX1272, there is a certain latency time.The value of this latency is roughly 3/4 of a symbol and only depends on the chosen Spreading Factor.This latency is actually the time needed by the SX1272 to process demodulation.
+The latency between the transmission of a packet by a LoRa capable transceiver and the moment a DIO interrupt is generated by a SX1272 receiver is roughly 3/4 of a symbol and only depends on the chosen Spreading Factor employed by the packet's modulation scheme.
+This latency is the time needed by the SX1272 transceiver to process the packet and perform the required demodulation.

 LoRa is a spread-spectrum modulation and offers throughputs from 300 bit/s to 11 kbit/s in the EU LoRaWAN implementation.
 The next proposed setting is FSK 50 kbit/s, which LoRa doesn't currently achieve.
 The intent in this definition is to offer a way to "throttle", that means to increase the bit rate when the device is close to the gateway.
 This has multiple benefits, such as reducing the transmission time and saving the battery, reducing the chances of collision and therefore packet loss, and increasing the capacity of the networks.